-Revenue is recognised on an accruals basis when control of a right to be compensated for services is attained, this is usually upon provision of services.
+Fees and commissions are recognised on an accruals basis when control of a right to be compensated for services is attained, which is usually upon provision of services.

 (d) Government grants

 Grant revenue is recognised when control of the grant is obtained, it is probable that the economic benefits gained from the grant will flow to the Credit Union, and the amount of the grant can be measured reliably.